microsoft/PowerToys/README.md

 #### Experimental version
 To install the Video Conference mute, please use the [v0.28 pre-release experimental version of PowerToys][github-prerelease-link] to try out this version.
 It includes all improvements from v0.27 in addition to the Video conference utility.
 Click on `Assets` to show the files available in the release and then download the .exe installer.

+We hope to have an updated version in Febuary 2021 with the new DirectShow driver.

 ### Via WinGet (Preview)
 Download PowerToys from [WinGet](https://github.com/microsoft/winget-cli/releases).
 To install PowerToys, run the following command from the command line / PowerShell: